USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_Discovery.md

 **Data types:** NWIS and WQP store a lot of water information.
 NWIS contains streamflow, peak flow, rating curves, groundwater, and water quality data.
 As can be assumed from the name, WQP only contains water quality data.

-**Time series types:** the databases store water data at various reporting frequencies, and have different terms for these.
+**Time series types:** the databases store water data at various reporting frequencies, and have different language to describe these.
 There are 3 main types: unit value, daily value, and discrete.
 WQP only contains discrete data.

 1.  *instantaneous value* (sometimes called *unit value*) data is reported at the frequency in which it was collected, and includes real-time data.
 It is generally available from 2007-present.
 2.  *daily value* data aggregated to a daily statistic (e.g. mean daily, minimum daily, or maximum daily).
 This is available for streamflow, groundwater levels, and water quality sensors.